wube-anomeg/api-coding-challenge/README.md

 username: sa
 password: password
 ```

+Note.
+The database is in memory and will be destroyed when the application is stopped.
+Also, be sure that the JDBC URL: is set to  **jdbc:h2:mem:apidb** is used as the JDBC URL.

 ![h2 database](./media/h2.png)

-The database has 3 tables TRANSACTION_HISTORY, CUSTOMER and ACCOUNTS
+The database has 3 tables TRANSACTION_HISTORY, CUSTOMER and ACCOUNTS.

 Please refer the domain model for the details of the tables and the relationships.

 ## Running the unit tests